nachoplus/tychoCatServer/README.md

 ----------
 tychoCatServer is a regular http server.
 You visit below url with your favorite browser.
 The aim of this server is provide a collection of objects present in a sky region at given time.
 Thus date, ra (degrees), dec(degrees) and r (search radio in degrees) are mandatory.

 At the present times you can get stars from UCAC4 catalog, satellites or know asteroids.
-Output file format {format} can take this values: html,csv,excel,fits or mpc
+Output file format {format} can take this values: html,csv,excel,fits,json,pickle or mpc

 ####**URL syntax:**